For your Summer Travel

 4. Pick a Boarding Kennel

 Kennels are a helpful traveling solution.
 They’ll feed and care for your dog while you are away.
 Again, check with friends for recommendations.
-Find qualifying boarding services by talking with other dog owners and checking the internet for places near you.
+Find qualifying boarding services by talking with other dog parents and checking the internet for places near you.
 Many veterinarians offer this service as well.
 Check with them to see what you can bring for your dog.

 5. Pamper your Pooch at a Dog Resort